-Counselors present to sophomores in the fall to introduce the PSAT and later meet to review the results with them.
-In the spring, counselors run a Sophomore Seminar on career and college awareness.
+Counselors present to sophomores in the fall to introduce the PSATs.
+In the spring, counselors run Sophomore Seminars on career and college awareness.
 Students use Naviance to complete a career interest inventory and a personality profile.
 Sophomores continue to set goals for themselves through MyCAP lessons.
-Essex Tech presents to sophomores in the winter regarding the After Dark Program.